Monday, April 30, 2007

 is behind these evils?

 Oppression of women?
-Males.
+Males and our patriarchal privilege.

 Imperialism and colonialism?
 The WhiteWestern nation-state.

 Violence, especially war?
 The military and the martial male mind-set.